forbrace/bc-game-crash-scripts/Readme.md

-# BC Originals Crash Scripts
+# Scripts for Crash by BC Originals

 Automated strategy management for BC Originals Crash Game.